Graduate Nursing Student Handbook

 The student’s supervisor is responsible for making the arrangements for the examination.

-If the oral examination (PhD, DN, MNTB) is preceded by a separate public presentation, this information must be provided to the Nursing Graduate Office with the submission of the exam time frame form.
-The arrangement must be communicated to the examination committee members.
+If the oral examination (MNTB, PhD, DN) is preceded by a separate public presentation, this information must be provided to the Nursing Graduate Office with the submission of the exam time frame form.
+This arrangement must be communicated to the examination committee members.

 A list of all proposed attendees must be submitted to the Graduate Programs Office a minimum of one week prior to the examination.